-Prior to joining Kane, Ballmer & Berkman in 2010, Ms. Levan served as Senior Deputy City Attorney/Senior Deputy General Counsel with the San Diego City Attorney’s Office, where she was the primary legal advisor to the Redevelopment Agency of the City of San Diego and supervised and managed the Redevelopment Unit of the San Diego City Attorney’s Office.
+Prior to joining Kane, Ballmer & Berkman, Ms. Levan served as Senior Deputy City Attorney/Senior Deputy General Counsel with the San Diego City Attorney’s Office, where she was the primary legal advisor to the Redevelopment Agency of the City of San Diego and supervised and managed the Redevelopment Unit of the San Diego City Attorney’s Office.
 In addition, from the beginning of her legal career practicing public law and for a decade thereafter, she was a senior associate attorney with the law firm of Green, de Bortnowsky & Quintanilla, LLP, where she served as Assistant City Attorney, Assistant General Counsel, and City Prosecutor for several of the firm’s public agency clients.

-Ms. Levan is licensed to practice law in the States of California, Florida and Connecticut, and before the United States District Court, Southern District, and the United States Supreme Court.
+Ms. Levan is licensed to practice law in the States of California, Florida, and Connecticut, and before the United States District Court, Southern District, and the United States Supreme Court.
 Ms. Levan is also a certified Redevelopment Professional by the Florida Redevelopment Association.

 Ms. Levan received her Bachelor of Arts degree from Rollins College, Winter Park, Florida, and her Juris Doctorate degree from Thomas Jefferson School of Law, San Diego, California.
 During college, Ms. Levan also attended Harvard College, Cambridge, Massachusetts, and the University of Florence, Florence, Italy.